daniel-lerch/korga/README.md

 2. Go to _Integrations_ > _Login to third-party system_ and click on _Add OAuth-Client_

-3. Choose a name (will be displayed to users when they log in) and enter the URL of your Korga instance as _Redirect-URI_ e.g. `https://korga.example.org/api/signin-oauth`
+3. Choose a name (will be displayed to users when they log in) and enter the URL of your Mailist instance as _Redirect-URI_ e.g. `https://mailist.example.org/api/signin-oauth`

-After creating an OAuth client for Korga in ChurchTools, you can configure it via [environment variables](docs/configuration.md#oauth) in `compose.yaml`.
+After creating an OAuth client for Mailist in ChurchTools, you can configure it via [environment variables](docs/configuration.md#oauth) in `compose.yaml`.

 ### ChurchTools sync

-First you must create a service account which Korga can use for API access to ChurchTools:
+First you must create a service account which Mailist can use for API access to ChurchTools:

 1. Create a person with email address in your ChurchTools instance
    You might want to define a special status for API users